-The restoration and interpretation of the E-Way model built by Professor Phil Lewis and his students is expected to be restored and displayed at the Lussier Family Heritage Center.
+The restoration and interpretation of the E-Way model built by Professor Phil Lewis and his students will be restored and displayed at the Lussier Family Heritage Center.
 As of the beginning of 2021, the fundraising efforts for this project have been a success and the costs of the restoration work have been covered.

 Fifty one years ago, Lewis (Director of the Environmental Awareness Center, Department of Landscape Architecture, University of Wisconsin-Madison) received a $9,500 grant from the National Endowment for the Arts (1969) to demonstrate how a community’s existing natural and cultural resources could be identified and accentuated to elevate environmental awareness.

 The term “E-Way” was chosen as a symbol for educational, ecological, esthetic, exercise, and environmental system.
 The system linked 21 “nodes of diversity” like pearls on a necklace to expose users to their natural surroundings and to inspire solutions for human habitation that has minimal impacts on our life supporting system.

 The corridor was later modeled by students at the Environmental Awareness Center (EAC) by creating an 8' x 12' cardboard topographic model that was used as a communication tool for identifying these nodes of diversity.
 This model was formerly housed in the EAC, which used to reside in the basement of Steenbock Library on the University of Wisconsin campus.
 Dane County has dedicated the lower level of the Lussier Family Heritage Center to education, and this future exhibit is a step in the direction of fulfilling the center’s educational function.